Wiffzack/python_image_improving/README.md

 # python_image_improving
-Analyse the image , take noise level and entropy and create something new from it.
+Analyse the image , take noise level and entropy and change the saturation depending on it.
 If you see no different you are not blind their is just none .